redhat-performance/openstack-templates/README.md

 ## Thanks

-This wouldn't have been possible without the work from the Performance and Scale Team members listed below.
+This non-trivial work wouldn't have been possible without the work from the Performance and Scale Team members listed below.
+Working with a poorly documented feature FTW

 - Alex Krzos
 - Sai Malleni